Azure Cognitive Search - frequently asked questions (FAQ)

 What is the best approach for implementing localized search?

 Most customers choose dedicated fields over a collection when it comes to supporting different locales (languages) in the same index.
 Locale-specific fields make it possible to assign an appropriate analyzer.
 For example, assigning the Microsoft French Analyzer to a field containing French strings.
 It also simplifies filtering.
 If you know a query is initiated on a fr-fr page, you could limit search results to this field.
 Or, create a scoring profile to give the field more relative weight.
-Azure Search supports over 50 language analyzers to choose from.
+Azure Cognitive Search supports over 50 language analyzers to choose from.

 Is your question about a missing feature or functionality?
 Request the feature on the User Voice web site.